curt-labs/CURTeCommerce/README.md

 	d: eCommercePlatform/Roles/TaskScheduler/Settings - In the StorageConnectionString setting, replace the AccountName and AccountKey with with your credentials.

 Step 14 - SSL Certificate:

+DO NOT SKIP THIS STEP.
+If you do, your deployment will fail.

 In order to view the admin and other portions of the page, you'll need an SSL certificate.
 During development, you can use a self generated one, but once the website is in production, you'll need an official one from a certificate provider.
 	a: Make a certificate request in IIS